mintzelim/do-the-thing-tech/blog/10-adhd-relationships.md

 title: "ADHD and Relationships: How Task Management Affects Your Connections"
 description: "ADHD doesn't just affect your productivity.
 It shapes your relationships too.
 Here's what the research shows — and what actually helps."
 slug: "/adhd-relationships-task-management"
+excerpt: "Understanding how ADHD executive dysfunction impacts relationships and how to communicate about it."
 date: "2026-05-03"
 readTime: "8 min read"
 category: "Relationships"